mattbillenstein/aoc/2016/README.txt

 17: Pathfinding in doored maze with md5 hash of path defining open doors
 18: Grid automata tile counting
 19: Removing elements from a large circle - part2 ran snow...
+20: Merge blocks of ip addresses, count what's left in range